msg43/Knowledge_Chipper/README.md

 - **Permission Upgrade**: Changes ownership from user (`user:staff`) to system (`root:wheel`) for enhanced macOS security
 - **System Integration**: Installs to `/Applications` with proper system-level permissions for better Gatekeeper trust
 - **Virtual Environment Rebuild**: Recreates Python environment with proper root ownership for stability
-- **HCE Module Installation**: Ensures all required modules are properly installed with correct permissions
+- **HCE Module Installation**: Ensures all required HCE modules (sentence-transformers, scikit-learn) are properly installed
+- **Voice Fingerprinting**: Re-installs voice fingerprinting models with correct system permissions
+- **Model Verification**: Validates all bundled models (Whisper, Pyannote, voice fingerprinting) are accessible

 **When to Use Admin Install:**
 - After installing via DMG to get enhanced system integration
-- When experiencing permission-related issues
+- When experiencing permission-related issues with voice fingerprinting or HCE
 - For production/work environments requiring enhanced security
 - When sharing the Mac with multiple users (system-wide access)
+- If voice fingerprinting models are not loading correctly

 **Important**: Admin Install requires your macOS password and will prompt you in Terminal.
-The process pulls the latest code and completely rebuilds the app, so you'll get any updates automatically.
+The process pulls the latest code and completely rebuilds the app with all models, so you'll get any updates automatically.

 ### Manual Installation (Alternative)